agentframework/agentframework/README.md

 :recycle: **Clean:** Transparent dynamic proxy.
 No prototype pollution.
 No reflect-metadata or any npm dependencies.

+## AgentFramework's Commitment to Metaprogramming

+The release of [TypeScript 5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/), with its removal of `--emitDecoratorMetadata`, presents a challenge for metaprogramming.
+However, AgentFramework will continue to provide metadata in future versions and apply all possible workarounds to maintain its availability.

 ## Official Supported Environment

 | Platform       | Version                                                                             |